-The Oontz Angle 3, being the biggest speaker of the bunch, also packs a larger battery.
+The Oontz Angle 3, the biggest speaker of the bunch, also packs a larger battery.
 You should be able to squeeze out nearly double the amount of playtime with the Angle 3 over other shower speakers,

-When it comes to versatility, the JBL Clip 4 has the most to offer.
+Regarding versatility, the JBL Clip 4 has the most to offer.
 The Clip 4 is a popular Bluetooth speaker choice for active lifestyles and has IP67 water protection, making it ideal for shower use.

 Best For Lighting Effects

 Donerton shower speakers feature lighting effects that can enhance your bathroom’s sensory experience.
 If you want to add color to your shower experience, this speaker has five lighting modes to assist.

 What Do you Look For in a Shower Speaker?